georchestra/sdi-consistence-check/README.md

 ```

-In case a private service is to be checked, you should first create a `.sdichecker` in your home directory, with the following format:
+In case a private service is to be checked, you should first create a `.sdichecker`
+in your home directory, or define a `SDICHECKER_CREDS_PATH` environment variable,
+pointing to a file having the following format:
 ```
 <hostname> <username> <password>
 ```